DEEPMATTER GROUP PLC

 Understands, accepts and executes the risk management procedures.
 Expected to be alert to risks associated with the activities they perform and report inefficiencies, unnecessary or ineffective controls.
 Encouraged to report, anonymously or otherwise, any security risks or threats they perceive in the operations of the business.
 On receipt of any such information, the Board shall assess and take remedial action as appropriate in the circumstance.

 The members of the Board have a collective responsibility and legal obligation to promote the interests of the Group and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Chair of the Board.

 On 15 March 2019, Bettina Goerner joined the board as a non-executive director.